Info and Relationships (structure pages and content)

 Free-layout table as list

-Note that the use of the "Free-layout table" element adds a certain degree of complexity to a page and therefore does not fully comply with the principle of making an application as easy as possible (see Make your applications as simple as possible).
+Please note that the use of the "Freely designed table" element adds a certain degree of complexity to a page and therefore does not fully comply with the principle of designing an application as simply as possible (see Design your applications as simply as possible).

-You have the option of displaying the "Free-layout table" element as an unordered list on a page.
+You have the option of displaying the "Freely designed table" element as an unordered list on a page.

 Step-by-step guide